-If you’re looking for a unique baby shower gift, or just prepping your life with a newborn, consider putting together a do-it-yourself Oh Shit Baby Kit for the car.
+If you’re looking for a unique baby shower gift, or just prepping your life with a newborn, consider putting together a do-it-yourself baby kit for the car.
 These emergency supply bags can get tossed in the trunk – or left at grandma’s house – for those unforeseen vomit/poosplosion moments that take you by surprise when you’re out of the house with a baby.

 Supplies for an “Oh Sh!t!”
 Baby Kit:

-- Bag: Something inexpensive and easy to toss in the trunk and forget about until the shit hits the fan (possibly literally).
-We used these packing cubes from Amazon, but anything you can tuck an emergency stash in works.
+- Bag: Something easy to toss in the trunk and forget about until the shit hits the fan (possibly literally).
+We used our "Oh Shit" canvas bag in our store but you could also use these packing cubes from Amazon – anything you can tuck an emergency stash in works.

 - Diapers: Personally, I would go larger (4 or 5) because I feel like it’s better to have a diaper that’s too big – a newborn could *technically* wear a size 5.

 - Disposable change pad: You could always just put a regular change pad in there and wipe any horror down afterward, but sometimes it’s nice to ditch the whole disaster when you’re not at home with a disposable change pad.

-- Diaper sacks: These are nice and small and can contain poop, barf and all the things that ail you.
-We used these ones from Munchkin.
+- Disposable diaper bags: These are nice and small and can contain poop, barf and all the things that ail you.
+I got both the change pad and diaper bags from Baby Works on Amazon but any brand is fine.

 - Travel wipes: Anything that seals really well.
 Nothing worse than a dried out wipe.
 Anything in a travel size.